Improving water quality and habitat together

 Proper fencing to exclude stock around the lake margins is fundamental to the protection and restoration of Lake Whangape.
 Funding towards new or upgraded fencing (in identified areas) is available for adjacent landowners.

-Additional funding may be available where significantly greater than normal setbacks or protection of native remnants are negotiated.
+Additional funding may be available when setbacks considered greater than normal or protection of native remnants are negotiated.

 DOC is keen to discuss these options and opportunities with landowners.
-Contact:
+Contact the Waikato District Office.

 Partners in the project